StanTheAwesomeMan/Hyprland-dotfiles/README.md

 - `wofi` to select how to screenshot, eg region or fullscreen
 - `wl-clipboard` to copy image to clipboard
 - `jq` to parse json from hyprctl

+## '.config'
+This folder contains the configs.
+Dependencies are:
+- `playerctl` for my waybar module

+<sub>Tell me if i missed any dependencies.
+I might have forgotten some</sub>